 |Dark brown||Tobacco chewing or smoking|

-In some cases, a previously done filling might discolor and appear unaesthetic.
+In some cases, a filling can become discolored over time and appear unaesthetic.

 2. Chipped or Broken Tooth